thisisdathere/Check-Valid-ATM-card-number/README.md

 Add all the result above and all the digit at the odd position of the number.

-If the last digit of the rusult above is 0, the card number is valid.
+If the last digit of the result above is 0, the card number is valid.